the-s-is-silent/Outlaws-of-the-Wastes/Rebalance Log.md

 - Founder
 	- Primacy has been made **inaccessible** until such time as a fitting new effect for this belief to help bolster CS relations becomes possible.
 Its current effect still exists in-game, but has been merged with Religious Unity.
 - Follower
-	- Art of War moved to Enhancer, locked behind Theocracy Complete, and the cost of unit purchase increased to 200 Faith for the first unit, increasing by 100 with each additional unit.
+	- Art of War moved to Enhancer, locked behind Theocracy Complete, and the cost of unit purchase increased to 3x production cost.
 	- Blessing of Peace moved to Enhancer, locked behind Theocracy Complete, and adjusted to +20% growth while at peace, +2 Food to Barracks.
 	- Feed the Faithful buffed to +2 Food from Monasteries and +3 from Megachurches.
-	- Happiness in Faith buffed to add +3 Happiness to Megachurches, in addition to absorbing Hymns of Praise's effect.
+	- Happiness in Faith reworked to add +2 Production, +1 Culture, but only +1 Happiness to Monasteries.
-	- Hymns of Praise has been made **inaccessible** on account of it being too weak with no feasible way to improve its effect.
-Its current effect still exists in-game, but has been been merged with Happiness in Faith.
+	- Hymns of Praise moved to Pantheon and buffed to also add +1 Water to Shrines.
 	- Labor of Love nerfed to a cap of +10% extra Production.
 	- Obey the Elders buffed to also add +2 Food to cities with an active specialist.
 	- Public Prayer buffed to +2 Faith per Town Hall.
 - Enhancer
 	- Illuminated Order's Faith discount on religious units moved to Philosophic Debates/Thought Control in a reduced amount (-25% vs. original -30%); it is now a Founder Belief that awards +50 Culture whenever a city converts to your religion for the first time.
 	- Itinerant Preachers and Religious Texts have been made **inaccessible.**
-	- Religious Unity nerfed to +67% passive religious pressure in City-States, but Primacy's effect has also been merged with it.
 - Misc.
 	- Missionary Zeal renamed to Philosophic Debates.